Clubhouse app shows Chinese people's willingness to talk taboos | DW | 10.02.2021

 Despite the ban, many are still celebrating what they view as a positive and "marvelous" moment on Clubhouse.

-"Many users on Clubhouse are people that I normally can't engage with on other social media platforms and seeing so many people from China willing to express their opinions is very encouraging," Australian artist Badiucao told DW.
+"Many users on Clubhouse are people that I normally can't engage with on other social media platforms and seeing so many people from China willing to express their opinions is very encouraging," the artist Badiucao said.

 "When some users asked inappropriate questions in the room, some Han Chinese users came out to defend the Uighurs, which was quite touching," Asat said.
 "Over the last two days, I realized that since Han Chinese people and Uighurs live within the same system in China, the exchanges that we have on Clubhouse made me feel like we have a coalition.
 Those Han Chinese users wanted to speak up for the Uighurs, but they are also afraid of being persecuted by the Chinese government."